Amazon river dolphin: Longevity

 In the wild, the life expectancy of the Amazon river dolphin is unknown, but in captivity, the longevity of healthy individuals has been recorded at between 10 and 30 years.

 According to a 1986 study of the average longevity of this species in captivity, the lifespan of this species in the United States was only 33 months.

-Until his death in December 2020, an individual named "Baby" lived up to (at least) 46 years at the Duisburg Zoo in Germany; which at that time, he would spend 45 years and 9 months at the respective zoo.
+Until his death in December 2020, an individual named "Baby" lived up to (at least) 46 years at the Duisburg Zoo in Germany.
+At the time of his death, he had lived at Duisburg Zoo for 45 years and 9 months.

 Biology and ecology

-The Amazon river dolphin are commonly seen singly or in twos, but may also occur in pods that rarely contain more than eight individuals.
+The Amazon river dolphin are commonly seen singly or in pairs, but may also occur in pods that rarely contain more than eight individuals.
 Pods as large as 37 individuals have been seen in the Amazon, but the average is three.
 In the Orinoco, the largest observed groups number 30, but the average is just above five.
 During prey time, as many as 35 pink dolphins work together to obtain their prey.
 Typically, social bonds occur between mother and child, but may also been seen in heterogeneous groups or bachelor groups.
 The largest congregations are seen in areas with abundant food, and at the mouths of rivers.
 There is significant segregation during the rainy season, with males occupying the river channels, while females and their offspring are located in flooded areas.
 However, in the dry season, there is no such separation.
 Due to the high level of prey fish, larger group-sizes are seen in large sections that are directly influenced by whitewater (such as main rivers and lakes, especially during low water season) than in smaller sections influenced by blackwater (such as channels and smaller tributaries).
 In their freshwater habitat they are apex predators and gatherings depend more on food sources and habitat availability than in oceanic dolphins where protection from larger predators is necessary.

 Captive studies have shown that the Amazon river dolphin is less shy than the bottlenose dolphin, but also less sociable.
 It is very curious and has a remarkable lack of fear of foreign objects.
 However, dolphins in captivity may not show the same behavior that they do in their natural environment, where they have been reported to hold the oars of fishermen, rub against boats, pluck underwater plants, and play with sticks, logs, clay, turtles, snakes, and fish.

 They are slow swimmers; they commonly travel at speeds of 1.5 to 3.2 kph but have been recorded to swim at speeds up to 14 to 22 kph.
 When they surface, the tips of the snout, melon and dorsal fins appear simultaneously, the tail rarely showing before diving.
 They can also shake their fins, and pull their tail fin and head above the water to observe the environment.
 They occasionally jump out of the water, sometimes as high as a meter (3.14 ft).
 They are harder to train than most other species of dolphin.